 The South Carolina motor vehicle exemption allows you to protect one motor vehicle, such as a car, truck, van, or motorcycle.

 You can find South Carolina's motor vehicle exemption at S.C.
-Code Ann.
-Section 15-41-30(A)(2) on the website of the South Carolina Legislature.
+Code Ann. § 15-41-30(A)(2) on the website of the South Carolina Legislature.

 The exemption laws in South Carolina change periodically.
 In accordance with S.C.
 Code Ann. § 15-41-30(B), the South Carolina exemption amounts will be adjusted on July 1 of even calendar years to reflect the southeastern consumer price index for urban consumers, as provided by the United States Department of Labor.
 The next adjustment is scheduled for July 1, 2018.